poelstra/ts-stream/README.md

 # Changelog

+0.3.0 (2015-06-10):
+- Introduce ReadableStream and WritableStream interfaces
+- .map() etc no longer return Stream but e.g. ReadableStream

 0.2.0 (2015-05-27):
 - No longer allow ending stream with write(Promise.resolve()) (undefined value is now passed through, may change in the future)